wermos/RehmatSChawla.github.io/_pages/contact.md

 ---
 layout: page
-permalink: /teaching/
+permalink: /contact/
-title: Teaching
+title: Contact
-description: Teaching experience
+description: How to contact me
-nav_order: 6
+nav_order: 7
-nav: false
+nav: true
 ---

 For now, this page is assumed to be a static description of your courses.
 You can convert it to a collection similar to `_projects/` so that you can have a dedicated page for each course.